L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Methodology

 \item The extended plane obtained in step (3) is used as the final candidate point set.
 The plane is then re-fitted to this set using least-squares, and points within the $T_{{dis}}$ are retained as the desired LiDAR plane segment $L_i$, effectively eliminating residual noise. \end{enumerate}

 More details are shown in Algorithm \ref{Algorithm2}.
 The proposed plane extraction algorithm is better suited than the classic RANSAC to extract representative planes from irregular and rough areas in real-world scenarios.

-Typically, RANSAC identifies a set of inliers that satisfy predefined threshold.
+Typically, RANSAC identifies a set of inliers that satisfy a predefined threshold.
 It outputs the plane corresponding to the largest inlier set while discarding all outliers by default.

-However, in practice, the building surface may contain many small-scale irregularities or exhibit pronounced roughness.
+However, in practice, the building surface may contain many small-scale irregularities or exhibit non-planar components.
 In addition, due to registration residual introduced by multi-station scanning, the input point clouds used for plane extraction may suffer from local layer separation.
-In such cases, some of the points rejected by RANSAC as outliers may, in fact, still be suited and usable.
-By leveraging GC check as shown in Fig \ref{GCcheck}, the proposed algorithm supplements the inlier set with structurally coherent points from other sets and outliers.
-This enhances the representativeness of the final extracted plane while preserving the overall consistency of extraction quality.
+In such cases, simply using RANSAC for plane extraction yields suboptimal results, producing multiple discrete planes.
+Some of the points rejected by RANSAC as outliers may, in fact, still be suited and usable.
+By leveraging GC check as shown in Figure \ref{GCcheck}, the proposed algorithm supplements the inlier set with structurally coherent points from other sets and outliers.
+More specifically, the proposed plane extraction algorithm extends RANSAC with similarity-based clustering and merging steps.
+The GC check is then applied to further improve the reliability of the extracted planes.
+As a result, the method remains applicable when exterior facades contain partially non-planar components.

 After the above process is completed, the output is the final LiDAR plane segment $L_i$, whose corresponding model-derived plane $M_i$ has already been fixed during preprocessing.
-However, it is important to note that all current plane correspondences only cover building exterior facade or plinth area.
+However, it is important to note that all current plane correspondences only cover the building exterior facade or plinth area.
 To achieve the 6 DoF parameter estimation, additional correspondence from the ground area is still required.
 This issue will be addressed in the following Section \ref{subsec3.3}.